 Take a bit of time and brainstorm whom you can approach for support.
 Start with those close to you: parents, friends, or work colleagues.
 You can also approach rotary groups, companies, foundations and trusts.

 Don’t feel shy when asking for support.
 The majority of the time, people will be more than happy to donate to your campaign.
 If you don’t ask, you don’t get – and always remember, the worst someone can say is no!

-When approaching your fundraising goal try to be as organised, consistent and persistent as possible.
+When approaching your fundraising goal try to be as organized, consistent and persistent as possible.
 Make a plan and stick to it.
 We recommend you start your early to avoid any last minute stress.
 And it’s also a good idea to pace yourself, so you don’t run out of steam at the halfway mark!